beyond-iid-learning/beyond-iid-learning.github.io/content/syllabus.md

 **Schedule:** Wednesday 16:15–18:00

-**Examination:** Multiple choice exam at the end of the Semester.
-5-10 Questions for each lecture.
+**Examination:** Performance assessment (pass/fail) will take place in the last week of the seminar.
+The details will be announced during the first lecture.

 **Teaching Assistants:** Maximilian Mordig, Timothy Gebhard